Karl Menger: Contributions to mathematics

 His most famous popular contribution was the Menger sponge (mistakenly known as Sierpinski's sponge), a three-dimensional version of the Sierpiński carpet.
 It is also related to the Cantor set.

 With Arthur Cayley, Menger is considered one of the founders of distance geometry; especially by having formalized definitions of the notions of angle and of curvature in terms of directly measurable physical quantities, namely ratios of distance values.
 The characteristic mathematical expressions appearing in those definitions are Cayley–Menger determinants.

 He was an active participant of the Vienna Circle, which had discussions in the 1920s on social science and philosophy.
 During that time, he published an influential result on the St. Petersburg paradox with applications to the utility theory in economics; this result has since been criticised as fundamentally misleading.
 Later he contributed to the development of game theory with Oskar Morgenstern.

+Menger's work on topology without points followed Whitehead's point-free geometry's approach and used shrinking regions of the plane to simulate points.

+Menger was a founding member of the Econometric Society.

 Legacy

 Menger's longest and last academic post was at the Illinois Institute of Technology, which hosts an annual IIT Karl Menger Lecture and offers the IIT Karl Menger Student Award to an exceptional student for scholarship each year.

+Menger's memoirs inspired his granddaughter Kirsten Menger-Anderson to write the 2025 novel The Expert of Subtle Revisions, which featured a fictionalized Vienna Circle.